ronaldbosma/ronaldbosma.github.io/_posts/cleaning-up-your-test-data-builders.md

 ### Simplifying address creation

 The `AddressBuilder` is still a bit ugly.
-So I've refactored the `LivingAt` method to take the first and second address line in one string, seperated by a comma.
+So I've refactored the `LivingAt` method to take the first and second address line in one string, separated by a comma.
 The `AddressBuilder` is used inside `LivingAt` to parse the string.

 ```csharp
 Person sherlock = A.Man.Called("Sherlock Holmes")